nvpro-samples/gl_vk_meshlet_cadscene/README.md

 The new pipeline, as shown above, is explained in further detail in this [blog post](https://devblogs.nvidia.com/introduction-turing-mesh-shaders/).
 We highly recommend going through that material first.

-> **Note** This sample currently makes use of NVIDIA specific extensions to be able to use OpenGL and Vulkan at the same time.
-However we also provide a cmake build option to remove the OpenGL support and instead use Vulkan's WSI swapbuffers.
-It is recommanded to use the Vulkan stand-alone mode for Vulkan performance investigation and debugging.
+> **Note** This sample currently builds two executables: gl_vk_... has both GL and Vulkan within the same GL window using a NVIDIA extension, the vk_... one uses WSI and pure Vulkan.
+There is also a cmake build option to remove the gl_vk_ exe and build the only the vk_ exe.
+For Vulkan it is recommanded to use the Vulkan stand-alone exe for Vulkan performance investigation and debugging.

 ### Sample Overview